The psychotherapy I offer

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 As well as my psychotherapy practice I am occupied in surrounding areas of the profession.
 I give conference talks 2-3 times a year and I am Director of the Quest Series which deals with many matters connected with psychotherapy, for example the history of Freud and Jung as well as the connection between the collective crisis of the contemporary world, individual suffering, and the search for meaning.
-I give regular podcasts which have included an exploration of Healing Intelligence as well as the visonary Quest I authored a recent book on Healing Intelligence which is focused on a central concern of the psychotherapy profession – how healing of emotional wounds occurs and the role of the therapist in this process.
+I give regular podcasts which have included an exploration of Healing Intelligence as well as the search for vision in an age of crisiis - the Quest.
+I authored a recent book on Healing Intelligence which is focused on a central concern of the psychotherapy profession – how healing of emotional wounds occurs and the role of the therapist in this process.
 By way of illustration I now summarize from the book my view of the complete therapy process.